Can The Personal Representative of an Estate Be A Beneficiary In Florida?

 Appointing a Co-Personal Representative

 Appointing a co-personal representative can alleviate conflicts of interest that may arise when a personal representative is also a beneficiary.
-For example, the co-personal representative can be responsible for making decisions related to the personal representative’s share of the estate, while the personal representative can focus on managing the estate and making decisions in the best interest of all beneficiaries.
+For example, the co-personal representative can be responsible for making decisions related to the personal representative’s share of the estate.
+While the personal representative can focus on managing the estate and making decisions in the best interest of all beneficiaries.

 It’s important to note that appointing a co-personal representative may not be the best option in every situation.
 It can add complexity to the probate process and may not be necessary if the personal representative can fulfill their fiduciary duty and act impartially.
 An attorney from Ginsberg Shulman, PL can help you determine the best course of action for your unique situation.
+Call us at (954) 839-8705 to schedule a consultation.